pavansachi/spring-boot-tomcat/README.md

 # spring-boot-tomcat
-A spring boot application with support for tommcat and swagger documentation.
+A starter spring boot application.

+This project has support for:-

+* Swagger Documentation
+* Actuator